robwolff3/homeassistant-config/README.md

  that auto-renews to secure my traffic internally and externally.

 ### Big Components and Ideas
 * Playlist - For a while there has been a limitation of automation Spotify to cast to a device.
 I figured out a way around that using the guide [Part 7: Get the party started with multi-room audio](https://www.vittoriomonaco.de/home-automation-part-7.html) for the backend and using [Spotify Playlist Player](https://community.home-assistant.io/t/spotify-playlist-player/22491) as the automaton/frontend.
 It takes a while to setup with Mopidy, Icecast2, a fallback .mp3 and not using Spotify owned playlists, but the end result is definitely worth it.
 Now I can play playlists on any media devices with ease and I don't have to use Spotify's app that only works sometimes.
 Big thanks to [vittoriom](https://github.com/vittoriom) and [GigabitGuy](https://community.home-assistant.io/u/GigabitGuy) for making this possible.
-You can find my adaptation here [audiocontrol.yaml](packages/audiocontrol.yaml).
+You can find my adaptation here [playlist.yaml](packages/playlist.yaml).
 * Dishwasher Status/Notification - [phil1019](https://www.reddit.com/user/phil1019) shared his write up with me about monitoring dumb home devices power consumption to assume their state.
 I used the dishwasher portion of his setup, it can be found [here](https://philhawthorne.com/making-dumb-dishwashers-and-washing-machines-smart-alerts-when-the-dishes-and-clothes-are-cleaned/).
-* Auto hide media devices when not in-use - This one was original, can be found in [media.yaml](packages/media.yaml).
+* Auto hide media devices when not in-use - Can be found in [media.yaml](packages/media.yaml).
 I didn't want the clutter of 6 media devices on my main page when they are not playing anything.
 * Light Alarm Clock - My bedroom lights slowly turn on, and the radio cast(s) instead of an immediate audible alarm.
 I used [this example](https://community.home-assistant.io/t/creating-an-alarm-clock-updated/15195) on the community forum.
 Thanks [hokagegano](https://community.home-assistant.io/u/hokagegano)!
 * Alarm Control - There are a lot of examples of HA Alarm Systems on the community forum, but none of them did exactly what I wanted, so I wrote [this one](packages/security.yaml) myself.
-* Google Assistant - I'm using the Google Assistant native integration to control lights and switches.
-For everything else and custom commands I setup the IFTTT integration with HA and Google Assistant, [guide here](https://community.home-assistant.io/t/how-to-integrate-google-assistant-and-home-assistant-api-using-only-ifttt/19269) thanks [fanuch](https://community.home-assistant.io/u/fanuch/summary)!
 * Brightness slider below light switch - This provides the functionality of the dimming slider on the main part of a switch.
 Thanks [andrey-git](https://github.com/andrey-git)! [state-card-custom-ui](https://github.com/andrey-git/home-assistant-custom-ui)
-* Remote custom icon layout - This is how I front end my media and other devices with buttons instead of the horizontal switch layout.
-I wanted this functionality for a while as it was the last thing holding my UI back from looking right for media remotes.
-Big thanks to [eddi89](https://community.home-assistant.io/u/eddi89) and [mviezzer](https://community.home-assistant.io/u/mviezzer/summary)! [state-card-tiles](https://github.com/maattdiy/home-assistant-config)
 * [geekofweek](https://github.com/geekofweek/homeassistant) Repository - When I was getting started I pulled a lot of ideas and config examples from [geekoftheweek](https://community.home-assistant.io/u/geekoftheweek).
 Many thanks to this guy!

 Future Considerations: